 When facing returns away from you, the safeties will fold and cut back.
 This creates safety nets on each side of every player and allows the contain players to fly to the ball.

 The final position in Temple’s kickoff scheme is the kicker.
 The kicker’s main required skill is strong directional kicking.
-When kicking, hang time is your friend and a huge asset to the unit as a whole.
+When kicking, hang time is your friend and a huge asset to the unit as a whole, which is why you almost want your kicker thinking like a punter in this situation.

 Coach Sabock shoots for elite speed off the kick and ideally would like his guys to reach the inside of the 30 yard line by the time the ball is fielded.
 This is very challenging to do, but you’ve almost assuredly won the rep if you’ve done so.